naganandy/graph-based-deep-learning-literature/conference-publications/folders/deepgcn_iccv19/README.md

-# Can GCNs Go as Deep as CNNs?
+# DeepGCNs: Can GCNs Go as Deep as CNNs?

 ```
 @inproceedings{deepgcn_iccv19,